Did the Lord Take Anything from Mary?

 A Body Hast Thou Prepared Me

 But does not Heb 10:5 say that God prepared a body for the Lord Jesus?
-Yes, but the Bible indicates that the fitting and framing of His body was accomplished, not by “creation from nothing”, but through the virgin conception (Isa 7:14).
+Yes, but the Bible indicates that the fitting and framing of His body was accomplished, not by ‘creation from nothing’, but through the virgin conception (Isa 7:14).
 That is how His body was prepared.
 Nothing more than that should be read into Heb 10:5.
 Bear in mind that “a body hast Thou prepared Me” is a quotation, and a divinely sanctioned interpretive expansion, of the Hebrew sentence “mine ears hast Thou opened” from Psalm 40:6, where the emphasis is on the fact that the Lord came to do the will of God.
 To do God’s will, Christ must be endowed with a body.
-Period.
-There is no justification for the view that “the Lord took nothing from Mary” from either Heb 10:5 or Psa 40:6.
+There is no justification for the view, either from Hebrews 10:5 or Psalm 40:6, that ‘the Lord took nothing from Mary’.

 The idea that the Lord took nothing from Mary is one strand of a package of errors historically known as Valentinianism, named after a well-known and popular 2nd Century Egyptian gnostic called Valentinus (100-160AD).
 How do we know this?
-Because in a publication called Against Heresies, the ‘church father’ Irenaeus (130-202AD) refuted Valentinus’s belief that, “Christ passed through Mary just as water flows through a pipe”.
+Because in a publication called Against Heresies, the ‘church father’ Irenaeus (130-202AD) refuted Valentinus’s belief that “Christ passed through Mary just as water flows through a pipe”.
 This is the first known historical reference to the ‘incubator theory’, making it a very old heresy indeed.
-Referencing Irenaeus’s comment about Valentinus, William Harvey (a 19th century writer) observed: “Thus we may trace back to the gnostic period [to Valentinus’s time] the Appolinarian error, closely allied to the Docetic, that the body of Christ was not derived from the blessed virgin, but that it was of heavenly substance, and was only brought into the world through her instrumentality.”
-Thus the idea that the Lord took nothing from Mary is not Biblical; it is gnostic.
+Referencing Irenaeus’s comment about Valentinus, William Harvey (a 19th century writer) observed: “Thus we may trace back to the gnostic period [to Valentinus’s time] the Apollinarian error, closely allied to the Docetic, that the body of Christ was not derived from the blessed virgin, but that it was of heavenly substance, and was only brought into the world through her instrumentality.”
+Thus the idea that the Lord took nothing from Mary, far from being Biblical, is actually gnostic.

 When drawing up the Westminster Confession of Faith in 1646, the authors included the following paragraph (Ch 8, Para 2): “The Son of God, the second person of the Trinity, being very and eternal God, of one substance and equal with the Father, did, when the fullness of time was come, take upon Him man’s nature, with all the essential properties, and common infirmities thereof, yet without sin; being conceived by the power of the Holy Ghost, in the womb of the virgin Mary, of her substance.”
 Note carefully the last three words: “of her substance”.
 This was inserted to refute Valentinianism, which certain Anabaptists had revived in the post-Reformation period.
 Theologians living at that time in history strove to uphold the truth that, in the words of a Matthew Poole (1624-1679), “…His body was formed in the womb of the virgin, and He was flesh of her flesh…” (emphasis added).